 As a software designer, Pieter needs to cover all the eventualities in developing the applications, ranging from the risk of collision, automated lane keeping, a variety of tasks, etcetera.
 What he finds challenging is to not only look at the ideal circumstances, but also at times when things could go wrong.
 “That’s where our added value comes in.
 Of course, you do get it wrong sometimes and then need to find another solution.
 But if it does work, it always gives me a thrill.
 In the type of work we’re involved in, the software becomes almost tangible, as it’s installed in devices that actually do something.
 That’s amazing and I never get tired of it.”

 Container terminals don’t have a test environment where everything can be tested extensively.
 After all, you can’t take an AGV into the room in which you’re performing your tests.
 This means that new software needs to be implemented in stages.
 “The work must continue no matter what, as the financial stakes involved are simply too high.
 Even though we implement the software incrementally, this doesn’t rule out error.
 The difference between many and a few can be so large that it could blast out your entire system.
 That’s when you really have to think on your feet: Should we go back?
 Or find a solution?
-A simulation is not the same as the reallife situation.
-It is up to us to minimize the risks at all times.
-Fortunately you’re not alone, you can take on the challenge together with your colleagues!”
+A simulation is not the same as the reallife situation.”

 Do you want to work on challenging projects?